extremepayne/cs2450-G1/docs/SRS Document.md

 Story 18: As a student, I want to be able to customize my schedule to my specific needs so that I can have an easier time with my schoolwork.

+Story 19: As someone who works with multiple OSes, I want an application that supports all major OSes along with import/export functionality so I can take my tasks with me across devices.

 ## Use Cases

 Some use cases include: